Feel Fine!

-"Feel Fine!" is song by Japanese singer songwriter Mai Kuraki, taken from her third studio album Fairy Tale (2002).
+"Feel Fine!" is a song by Japanese singer songwriter Mai Kuraki, taken from her third studio album Fairy Tale (2002).
 It was released on April 24, 2002 by Giza Studio, simultaneously with her first remix album Cool City Production Vol. 3 "Mai-K's Club Side".
 The song was written by Kuraki herself and Akihito Tokunaga and served as the commercial song to Shiseido's brand "Sea Breeze".
 The remixes of the song Cool City Production Vol. 4 "Mai-K" Feel Fine! was released later.

 Commercial performance

 "Feel Fine!" debuted at number two on the Oricon weekly singles chart.
 It has sold over 451,500 copies as of 2018 and been certificated double platinum by Recording Industry Association of Japan (RIAJ).
 It has been her sixth best-selling song and considered as one of her representative songs.